quantaosun/Ambertools-OpenMM-MD/README.md

 # Ambertools-OpenMM-MD

-## Prepare protein in your browser step 1 by providing a pdb bank structure
+## step 1, Prepare protein in your browser  by providing a pdb bank structure

 https://user-images.githubusercontent.com/75652473/202853115-39f5eb60-02b8-4571-bc41-cf30ec2e3e6c.mov

-## Continue prepare protein with the result from step 1 in your browser
+## Step 2, Continue prepare protein in your browser with the result from step 1

 https://user-images.githubusercontent.com/75652473/202853190-16beebc3-4b39-4a26-a488-a6893b086ba2.mov

 ## Why do you need just another simulation workflow, well, this one tries to allow you to click your mouse (sorry guys not 100% clicking) to finish an MD simulation instead of using crazy lines after lines of commands.
 (Only macOS and Linux are supported.
-This is a repository designed primarily for local use)
+This is a repository designed primarily for local use).

+## As you can see from the two clips, we try to do everything with your brwoser, so you don't have to install anything.
+(You do have to install the conda env but you can always delete them all by ```conda env remove```)

 In a perfect world, there are only three things you need to change for your PDB bank structure.
 Afer that, techinically, all the other parts should be done by clicking your mouse.